9 Dynamic Programming

 Note that MSS

 is a maximization problem: {\tt MSS}(A) = \max\limits_{0\leq i\leq j\leq n-1}{\tt SUM}(A[i:j]).
 In order to find the global maximum, our algorithm exhaustively sifts through all subarrays of the input array.
-We first fix the start index i, then repositioned the endpoint j from i to n-1.
+We first fix the start index i, then reposition the endpoint j from i to n-1.
 When done exploring all subarrays with start index i, we then fix the start index at i+1 and so on.

-Our first step is to rewrite the optimization problem as: {\tt MSS}(A) = \max\limits_{0\leq j\leq n-1}\left(\max\limits_{0\leq i\leq j}{\tt SUM}(A[i:j])\right). \tag{9.2} To see the new perspective, we first the fix end index 0\leq j\leq n-1 and consider all subarrays A[i:j] (for 0\leq i\leq j) that end at j.
+Our first step is to rewrite the optimization problem as: {\tt MSS}(A) = \max\limits_{0\leq j\leq n-1}\left(\max\limits_{0\leq i\leq j}{\tt SUM}(A[i:j])\right). \tag{9.2} To see the new perspective, we first fix the end index 0\leq j\leq n-1 and consider all subarrays A[i:j] (for 0\leq i\leq j) that end at j.
 We then find the maximum sum across these j’s many subarrays that end at j; this is the term in the brackets in Equation 9.2.
 Call the solution {\tt MSS\_LOC}(j).
 This can be thought of as a local maximum for j.
 Since the global maximum is the maximum of all these local maxima, we can now rewrite the MSS problem as: {\tt MSS}(A) = \max\limits_{0\leq j\leq n-1}{\tt MSS\_LOC}(j).

 Note that the brute-force time-complexity of {\tt MSS\_LOC}(j) (finding each local max) is O(j).
 As a result, finding the maximum of {\tt MSS\_LOC}(j) over all 0\leq j\leq n-1 still becomes O(n^2)—unless we do something ingenious.
 Tabulation would do the trick!